-- Amendments to PFRS 9, Prepayment Features with Negative CompensationThe amendments to PFRS 9 allow debt instruments with negative compensation prepayment features to be measured at amortized cost or fair value through other comprehensive income.
+- Amendments to PFRS 9, Prepayment Features with Negative Compensation The amendments to PFRS 9 allow debt instruments with negative compensation prepayment features to be measured at amortized cost or fair value through other comprehensive income.
 An entity shall apply these amendments for annual reporting periods beginning on or after January 1, 2019.
-Earlier application is permitted. - Amendments to PAS 28, Long-term Interests in Associates and Joint VenturesThe amendments to PAS 28 clarify that entities should account for long-term interests in an associate or joint venture to which the equity method is not applied using PFRS 9.
-An entity shall apply these amendments for annual reporting periods beginning on or after January 1, 2019.
+Earlier application is permitted. - Amendments to PAS 28, Long-term Interests in Associates and Joint Ventures apply these amendments for annual reporting periods beginning on or after January 1, 2019.
 Earlier application is permitted.